 Listen for Good (L4G) is an initiative dedicated to building the practice of listening to the people we seek to help.
 We invite nonprofits and funders to join us in exploring a simple but systematic and rigorous way of getting feedback from the people at the heart of our work.
 L4G is focused on applying a semi-standard survey instrument, which includes using the Net Promoter System (NPS®) employed widely in customer feedback circles, to the nonprofit beneficiary context.
 Organizations implementing L4G are all customer-facing nonprofits.
-In 2016, we made 46 L4G grants supported by 28 nominating co-funders.
-In 2017, we plan to make up to 75 new L4G grants.
+Since 2016, we have made 112 L4G grants supported by 56 nominating co-funders.

-2017 grantees of L4G will receive $45,000 over two years ($30,000 from Fund for Shared Insight and $15,000 from a nominating co-funder), as well as access to technical assistance to guide implementation efforts.
-The core feedback tool is a simple survey, consisting of six standard questions* that all participating L4G organizations are required to ask:
+Listen for Good grantees receive $45,000 over two years ($30,000 from Fund for Shared Insight and $15,000 from a nominating co-funder), as well as access to technical assistance to guide implementation efforts.
+The core feedback tool is a simple survey, consisting of five standard questions that all participating L4G organizations are required to ask:

 - How likely is it that you would recommend […] to a friend or family member?

 - What is […] good at?

 - How much of a positive difference has […] made in your life?

 - How often do staff at […] treat you with respect?

 In addition, organizations can ask four optional demographic questions and add up to five custom questions to their survey.